Can You Find Meaning in Death and Grief?

 The Sixth Stage of Grief: Finding Meaning

-Over time, many people do find a way to adapt to their loss and find a sense of meaning and purpose in their lives.
-This doesn't mean they forget the person or thing they lost, but they learn to live with the loss and continue to grow.
+Over time, many people find ways to adapt to their loss and discover a sense of meaning and purpose in their lives.
+This doesn’t mean forgetting the person who has passed, but rather learning to live with the loss in a way that honours them.
+David Kessler’s sixth stage of grief focuses on finding meaning.
+In the podcast, he shares:

 “My loved one was murdered, there’s no meaning there.”
 Or, “My loved one died of cancer or Alzheimer’s, there’s no meaning.”